From Zen:

 The role of self-confidence

-Intuition and rationality: a harmonious connection
+Intuition and rationality: A harmonious combination

 The balance between intuition and rationality can lead to a more fulfilling and balanced life, as it allows us to face challenges with more serenity and mental calm.